 Tell the Region C Water Planning Group NOT to build Marvin Nichols!

 The proposed Marvin Nichols Reservoir would inundate twenty miles of the Sulphur River and countless miles of feeder streams.
-It would force thousands of Texans off their land – land that provides their livelihoods, for some land that has been in the family for generations.
-The negative impact on the timber and agriculture-based economy of rural northeast Texas would be dramatic.
+It would force thousands of Texans to sell their land – land that provides their livelihoods, land that for some people has been in their family for generations.
+The negative impact on the economy of rural northeast Texas would be dramatic.
 The impact on the natural environment would be enormous.

 Marvin Nichols Reservoir would cost $4.4 billion and inundate 66,000 acres of beautiful forests and productive ranch land vital for wildlife habitat in the Sulphur River basin in Northeast Texas.

-Region C should be recommending cost-effective, low-impact options for water supply such as increased municipal water recycling, harnessing urban runoff, and storing surface water in underground aquifers.
-Water conservation efforts should be focused on reducing lawn watering, including promoting use of native plants, or plants with water needs that can be supplied by the local rainfall.
+Region C should be recommending cost-effective, low-impact options for water supply such as increased municipal water recycling, harnessing urban runoff, and reducing the amount of water used on lawns.